Signed in as:

 Brief history of the four women in our family (Coley/Jennings) over the last 100 years.

-The lack of education, alcohol abuse, drug addiction, mental health issues, incarceration and poor decisions played a significant role in their lives.
+The lack of education, alcohol - drug addiction, incarceration and poor decisions played a significant role in their lives.

-Steve, Suzy, and Patty tragically followed their grandmother's and mother's path; all three passed away in their mid-40s from drug and alcohol-related issues.
+Steve, Suzy, and Patty tragically followed their grandmother's and mother's path; all three passed away in their mid-40s from related issues.

-"B" is following a similar path as Lena, Bonnie, Steve, Patty, and Suzy, age 45 (Drug, and alcohol-related issues).
-Status: Incarcerated.
+Ms. "B" is the daughter of Suzy, and following a similar path as Lena, Bonnie, Steve, and Patty.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.